influxdata/telegraf/plugins/inputs/ecs/README.md

   # container_name_exclude = []

   ## Container states to include and exclude.
 Globs accepted.
-  ## When empty only containers in the "running" state will be captured.
+  ## When empty only containers in the "RUNNING" state will be captured.
+  ## Possible values are "NONE", "PULLED", "CREATED", "RUNNING",
+  ## "RESOURCES_PROVISIONED", "STOPPED".
   # container_status_include = []
   # container_status_exclude = []